How to Explore Bratislava, Slovakia like a Local: Locals introduce their city.

 One thing you would like to change about Bratislava?

-The weather: during the winter it can be really cold!
+The weather: during the winter it can be freezing!